waveform-computing/compoundpi/README.rst

 ===========

-This project provides a means for controlling multiple `cameras`_ attached to `Raspberry Pi`_'s all of which are attached to the same subnet.
+This project provides a means for controlling multiple `cameras`_ attached to `Raspberry Pis`_ all of which are attached to the same subnet.
 Broadcast UDP packets are utilized to permit near-simultaneous triggering of all attached cameras.